PS4 review - Is Sony winning the console war?

 CPU: 8-core AMD Jaguar CPU, Graphics: 800MHz Radeon GPU with 18 Compute Units Memory: 8GB GDDR5, Storage: 500GB hard disk, Blu-ray drive

-The PlayStation 4 was now launched two years ago this month.
-With a raft of exciting new PS4 games just released, including The Witcher 3: Wild Hunt and Project Cars, and a tasty price cut finally making its way across the Atlantic to the UK and Europe, we thought it was a good time to give our review a thorough overhaul.
+The PlayStation 4 was launched over two years ago.
+Now there are some brilliant new games out, including the excellent Uncharted 4, we thought it was a good time to give our review a thorough overhaul.
 The console has come a long way since launch, with numerous system updates smoothing out most of its rough edges.

 If you're reading this you may well have already decided which console you want, but we'll be pointing out some of the lesser-known features on offer.
 If you're still undecided whether to buy a PS4 or an Xbox One, then it's well worth exploring the differences between the two as well, so see our PS4 vs Xbox One article too.

 Sony has positioned the angular PS4 as a purebred gaming machine with a powerful hardware specification.
 Open the box and it's clear that the vast majority of your money has been spent inside the casing.
 There's no bundled camera peripheral, only the bare minimum of ports on the back, and even the power brick has been integrated inside the chassis.
 It's neat, compact and powerful-looking.
 But has its lived up to the early hype and expectations?